Thomson's gazelle

 Thomson's gazelle (Eudorcas thomsonii) is one of the best known species of gazelles.
 It is named after explorer Joseph Thomson and is sometimes referred to as a "tommie".
 It is considered by some to be a subspecies of the red-fronted gazelle and was formerly considered a member of the genus Gazella within the subgenus Eudorcas, before Eudorcas was elevated to genus status.

 Thomson's gazelles can be found in numbers exceeding 200,000 in Africa and are recognized as the most common type of gazelle in East Africa.
-A small fast antelope, the Thomson's gazelle is claimed to have top speeds up to 50-55 mph.
+A small fast antelope, the Thomson's gazelle is said to have top speeds up to 50-55 mph.
 It is the fourth-fastest land animal, after the cheetah (its main predator), pronghorn, and springbok.

 Taxonomy and etymology

 The current scientific name of Thomson's gazelle is Eudorcas thomsonii.
 It is a member of the genus Eudorcas and is classified under the family Bovidae.
 Thomson's gazelle was first described by British zoologist Albert Günther in 1884.
 The relationships between Thomson's gazelle and the congeneric Mongalla gazelle (E. albonotata) remain disputed; while some authors such as Alan W. Gentry of the (Natural History Museum, London) consider the Mongalla gazelle to be a subspecies of Thomson's gazelle, others (such as Colin Groves) consider the Mongalla gazelle to be a full species.
 Zoologist Jonathan Kingdon treated Heuglin's gazelle, sometimes considered a species of Eudorcas (E. tilonura) or a subspecies of the red-fronted gazelle (E. r. tilonura), as a subspecies of Thomson's gazelle.
 Thomson's gazelle is named after the Scottish explorer Joseph Thomson; the first recorded use of the name dates to 1897.
 Another common name for the gazelle is "tommy".

 Antilope, Eudorcas, Gazella, and Nanger form a clade within their tribe Antilopini.
 A 1999 phylogenetic analysis showed that Antilope is the closest sister taxon to Gazella, although the earliest phylogeny, proposed in 1976, placed Antilope as sister to Nanger.
 In a more recent revision of the phylogeny of the Antilopini on the basis of nuclear and mitochondrial data in 2013, Eva Verena Bärmann (of the University of Cambridge) and colleagues constructed a cladogram that clearly depicted the close relationship between Nanger and Eudorcas.
 Antilope and Gazella were found to have a similar relationship.